Download page Custom Exclude Rule Examples.

 Sometimes an incoming request invokes control logic in your code that uses payload data to execute different business logic.
 In such cases, it makes sense to name your business transactions for the business logic class and method.
 You can use a custom exclude rule to prevent AppDynamics from naming the business transaction for control logic.
 Then you can identify the transaction by the business logic instead.

 Consider an example where you have implemented both the control logic and business logic as EJBs.
 With EJB discovery enabled, AppDynamics discovers and names business transactions based on the control class and method.
 You can create an EJB exclude rule for the control class name using the Class Name Equals match criteria.
 After you create the rule AppDynamics discovers and names the business transactions for your business logic APIs:

 Use an Exclude Rule as a Filter

-Custom exclude rules work well to filter out unwanted requests from transaction discovery.
+Custom exclude rules filter out unwanted requests from transaction discovery.
 You can specify match criteria that allow eligible requests but ignore everything else.

 In another example, imagine a specific an application that implements Spring Beans of the classes

 java.util.ArrayList.
 This means that AppDynamics identifies all instances of these classes as Spring Beans with the same IDs.
-To fix the problem, you can define an custom exclude rule specific Spring Bean IDs:
+To fix the problem, you can define a custom exclude rule specific Spring Bean IDs: